Murder of Ruth Pelke: Sentencing and fallout

 The prosecution initially sought death sentences for all four defendants, but later reversed course and only sought death sentences for Cooper and Corder.
 Thomas, who was present but did not participate in the murder, was convicted of felony murder at trial and sentenced to 35 years in prison.
 After agreeing to testify against her codefendants, Beverly, who had waited outside as a lookout, pleaded guilty to robbery and received a 25-year sentence.
 In a bid for leniency, Corder and Cooper both pleaded guilty at the advice of their public defenders.
 Corder received a 60-year sentence after the court found that she had been under the extreme domination of Cooper.

 At sentencing, Lake County deputy prosecutor James McNew portrayed Cooper as a social misfit with no hope of rehabilitation and asked for the death penalty.
 The defense presented evidence that Cooper was a chronic runaway who had been physically abused and forced to watch the rape of her mother and violent assaults by her father.
 The defense stated that Cooper's mother had once attempted to kill her.
 Cooper was found guilty, and Judge James Kimbrough imposed the death penalty.
+She was the youngest person sentenced to death in the history of Indiana.
+Indiana had executed only three juvenile offenders in its history.
+All of them were 17 at the time of their crimes.
+The last of the three to be executed was 18-year-old William Ray in 1920.
+Ray was executed for raping and murdering a 14-year-old girl less than three months before his 18th birthday.